EmiliaComputing/Machine-Learning/README.md

 I tested this code by using a series of images from the internet and by seeing whether or not the computer correctly idenitfied their features.

 ### Evaluation
 I feel that this project went well because the computer has a 65.6% accuracy level for emotion recognition, a 66.7% accuracy level for identify the direction a person is looking and an 81.8% accuracy level for identifying whether a person's eyes are open or closed.
 It could be more accurate if I enlarged the dataset.

+However, each dataset takes around 20 minutes to train.